CFSAN-Biostatistics/snp-pipeline/docs/cmd_ref.rst

   Combine the metrics from all samples into a single table of metrics for all samples.
 The output is a tab-separated-values file with a row for each sample and a column for each metric.
-Before running this command, the metrics for each sample must be created by the collectSampleMetrics.sh script.
+Before running this command, the metrics for each sample must be created with the collect_metrics command.

   positional arguments:
     sampleDirsFile        Relative or absolute path to file containing a list of